Rodney Marsh: Style of play

-Often cited as a player who did not make the most of his talents, Marsh was a strong striker with great technical ability.
-An excellent dribbler of the ball, he was capable of producing moments of rare skill and extravagant attempts on goal, which earned him a reputation as a show-boater.
+Marsh played as a striker and was noted for his technical ability.
+He was also recognized as an excellent dribbler of the ball, he was capable of producing moments of rare skill and extravagant attempts on goal, which earned him a reputation as a show-boater.
 His ability and the rarity which he played to his full potential earned him comparisons to George Best.
 He would regularly retaliate against players who used foul play to stop his runs, and picked up numerous fines from the FA for fighting back against his aggressors.

 I would feel more elation if we lost 4–3 in a match which really touched the heights than us sneaking through 1–0 in one of those grey matches.
 If we cannot remind people what a great game it is then we will have missed a tremendous opportunity."

 — Marsh speaking before the 1974 Football League Cup Final.